jaredloftus/profiles/lindaxie.md

 Linda Xie is co-founder and Managing Director of crypto investment management company Scalar Capital.
 She is also an advisor to the 0x project, an open protocol for decentralized exchange on the ethereum blockchain.

 ## Bio
-Linda Xie and co-founder Jordan Clifford launched Scalar Capital in September 2017, with Xie serving as the company's CEO.
+Linda Xie and co-founder Jordan Clifford launched Scalar Capital in September 2017, with Xie serving as the company's Managing Director.
 Scalar Capital is a crypto investment management company which specialises in diverse tokens.

 Xie is also an advisor to the 0x project, an open protocol for decentralized exchange on the ethereum blockchain.